 NOTICE: Ecology will suspend certain services starting July 1 in the unlikely event the Legislature does not enact state budgets before July 1.
 More information about suspended services.

-In our work with agricultural landowners, many have asked us for guidance about management practices that protect water quality.
+Farmers are a crucial partner in protecting clean water across Washington.
+Many in the agricultural industry have asked us for guidance about farm practices that protect water quality.

-To accomplish the work, advisory group members will serve on one of two workgroups:
+Advisory group participants will serve on one of two workgroups:

 In 2016 we reached out to stakeholders and tribes to get their perspectives on how we should approach developing clean water guidance for agriculture.
 We used this feedback to design our proposed process.
 Feedback came in several ways:

 We contracted with Ross Strategic to support our stakeholder involvement.
 Ross Strategic helped us develop the questionnaire, conduct interviews with other states on their approaches, and provided a summary and recommendations on the proposed process.

 No, we will not develop mandatory BMPs.
 We are currently seeking input on how to design a process that will ultimately be used to evaluate the effectiveness of management practices, and identify practices or combinations of practices that support compliance with the water quality standards.
 In the next step, when the process is implemented and practices are evaluated, practices that are identified as effective will provide technical guidance that producers and farmers can voluntarily choose to implement.

 The BMPs will not have any independent regulatory authority and they will not establish new environmental regulatory requirements.

 Once completed, we will update our funding guidelines to be consistent with and support the implementation of the practices contained in the new guidance.
 The guidance will allow us to maintain federal grants that are passed through to producers to make on-the-ground improvements.
 We provide over $1.5 million annually in pass through grants to landowners.